Start Planning Now for Summer Session 2018 for the Weeks of July 9 and 16.

 other holy places, lectures, dialogue, theological reflections, and daily Mass.
 Costs cover all expenses: course tuition, 3 meals/day, and entrance fees and transportation to all sites, including a day trip by private coach to the Benedictine Monastery at Subiaco, a place of monumental significance in the

 spiritual life of the Church—with spectacular views.
 Students are responsible for their airfare and transportation to and from the Lay Centre, which is in the heart of Rome across from the Coliseum.
 The Lay Centre will help coordinate transportation from the airport.
 A full itinerary will be forthcoming.

 6 Week Fully Online Course

 HY 421 - Special Topics: 'We Can Do It!' - Michelle Hinton-Riley

 A History of American Women in the Workforce, 1920-Present .

 Start dates on May 1 and July 1.
 Cost: $345 per credit

 Summer Session on Campus

-Summer Session are 12 week online courses with 1 week on campus with some online follow-up.
+Summer sessions are accelerated courses with 1 week on campus with some online follow-up.

 Maine is breathtaking in the summer!
 Consider spending a week or two immersed in theological studies and deep conversation, surrounded by the beauty of God’s creation at Sebago Lake.
 Tuition, plus room and board fees apply.
 Students can stay on campus, or at the nearby Microtel.